ashleybaxter/iamashley/_posts/2015-05-18-last-chance.markdown

 I truly believe the UK insurance industry is in need of a make-over.
 Consumers _expect_ to feel frustrated with insurance, whether it’s not understanding the jargon or struggling with the archaic technology.

 It doesn't have to be that way.
 It shouldn't be that way.
 A new insurer has to come along who sets better standards.
-I wanted that to be me.
+I (still) want that to be me.

 While most insurers are competing on price, I want to build a better insurance company from a design and technology standpoint.
 I want to provide people with a pleasant customer journey—from initial quote to payment and any correspondence in-between.